causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask86_Spring2025_Real_Time_Bitcoin_Price_Analysis_Using_Amazon_EMR/bitcoin_emr.example.md

    - Periodically (every 60 seconds) fetches the current Bitcoin price in USD.
    - Stores each record with a timestamp as a JSON object in an S3 bucket under `data_v2/`.

-2. `bitcoin_streaming_consumer_emr.py`:
+2. `bitcoin_streaming_consumer_emr_debug.py`:
    - Runs a Spark Structured Streaming job on EMR.
-   - Reads new JSON files from `data_v2/`, converts timestamps, and performs a 1-minute windowed aggregation to compute the average price.
+   - Reads new JSON files from `data_v2/`, processes them using Spark SQL functions (e.g., from_json, window), and performs a 1-minute windowed aggregation to compute the average price.
-   - Writes the aggregated results to `output_streaming/` in S3.
+   - Writes the aggregated results to `output/` in S3 in JSON format.

 ---